 On request, it will be possible to go shopping every 3/4 days; students may ask staff members for any personal shopping request (not included in the fee).

 Health and medical information

-The participation in the Summer School implies intense physical activity and probably high temperatures (up to 100 °F) during the workday.
+The participation in the International School implies intense physical activity and probably high temperatures (up to 104 °F) during the workday, in summer.
 It is mandatory that all students consult their family doctor to confirm that they will be able to endure the demands of working outdoors for several hours.

 All students accepted in the program will be required to provide a doctor’s note stating that they are in good health and able to participate in the field school safely.
 In case of students with medical conditions and/or special needs, a specialist’s note will be required.
 In order to guarantee safety and proper intervention in case of emergency, medical history information must be included in the physician’s note.
 Such information will be treated with absolute confidentiality and will not be disclosed to any third party, unless required to safeguard the student’s health.

 All the students enrolled in the field school must have a valid international medical insurance for the entire duration of their stay in Italy.
 Students are required to provide policy information prior to their arrival in Italy.

 Given the potential exposure to pathogens in the soil, students must have had a tetanus vaccination or booster within the past ten years; no other vaccinations are required to travel in Italy.